-When an optionally available SD memory card or MultiMediaCard (MMC) is loaded in the camera, images are stored on the card (page 159).
+When an optionally available SD memory card or MultiMediaCard (MMC) is loaded in the camera, images are stored on the card (page 169).

-After purchasing a memory card, be sure to load it into the camera and format it before trying to use it (page 162).
+After purchasing a memory card, be sure to load it into the camera and format it before trying to use it (page 172).

-1. Press the power button or [(REC) to turn on the camera.
+Press the power button or [(REC) to turn on the camera.

-- This causes the image and the auto recording icon (to appear on the monitor screen, and then enters the currently selected recording mode.
-If the auto recording icon () is not displayed, use the procedure on page 86 to select the "Auto" scene.
-This should cause the auto recording icon to appear. - If the camera is in the PLAY mode when it turns on. the message "There are no files." will appear if you do not have any images stored in memory yet.
-In addition, the licon will be visible at the top of the display.
-If this happens, press [(REC) to enter the currently selected recording mode.
+- If the camera is in the PLAY mode when it turns on, the message "There are no files." will appear if you do not have any images stored in memory yet.
+In addition, the icon will be visible at the top of the display.
+If this happens, press [☐] (REC) to enter the currently selected recording mode.

-- 2. Compose the image on the monitor screen so the main subject is within the focus frame - · The focusing range of the camera depends on focus mode you are using (page 72).
+- Compose the image on the monitor screen so the main subject is within the focus frame. - The focusing range of the camera depends on focus mode you are using (page 73).